phenixdigital/phoenix_storybook/README.md

 and then automatically generates a storybook navigation sidebar.
 Every module detected in your content folder will be loaded and identified as a storybook entry.

-Three kinds of entries are supported:
+Three kinds of stories are supported:

 - `component` to describe your stateless function components or your live_components.
 - `page` to write & document UI guidelines, or whatever content you want.